If you don’t live in Nevada, or do business in Nevada, please see Why You Shouldn’t Form an LLC in Nevada.

 Note: The “LLC filing fee” (the fee to create a Nevada LLC) is the same thing as the “Articles of Organization fee”.
 The Articles of Organization is the document, that once approved by the Secretary of State’s office, creates your Nevada LLC.

 However, it’s important to note that all Nevada LLCs must also file an Annual List (of Managers or Managing Members) and renew their State Business License every year.
 We’ll discuss this in a later lesson, but wanted to give you a heads up.
 The Annual List is $150 and the renewal for the State Business License is $200 (so that’s $350 per year).

 Should you form an LLC in Nevada?

 Nevada is a state that used to have a lot of “hype” and was thought of as a “magical state” to form an LLC.
 However, if you don’t live in Nevada or do business in Nevada, it’s best to form your LLC in your home state.

 However, if you do business in Nevada or reside in Nevada and do business from home, then you should form an LLC in Nevada.

 Nevada LLC approval times & methods of filing

-• If you form your Nevada LLC online, your LLC will be approved instantly.
+If you form your Nevada LLC online, your LLC will be approved within 1 business day.

-• If you form your Nevada LLC by mail, your LLC will be approved in 3 to 5 business days.
+If you form your Nevada LLC by mail, your LLC will be approved in 3-4 weeks (plus mail time).

 We recommend filing your Nevada LLC online.
-The filing is much easier and your LLC will be instantly approved.
+The filing is much easier and your LLC will be approved faster.

 Online filing instructions only

 The instructions below are for how to form a Nevada LLC online.
-If you prefer to file by mail, the instructions will be somewhat similar, however, you’ll need to mail the complete Articles of Organization packet to the state.
+If you prefer to file by mail, the instructions will be somewhat similar, however, you’ll need to mail the complete Articles of Organization packet to the state instead.